Ray-Based Simulation of Scattering from Discretized Curved Bodies for Vehicular and ISAC Applications: Introduction

-It is generally recognized that classical UTD formulations assume electrically large edges and may lose accuracy when applied to electrically small facets.
-However, in our previous study \cite{ziganshin2025ray}, we demonstrated that appropriate extensions of the UTD framework, specifically the inclusion of vertex diffraction \cite{albani2009utd}, can significantly improve continuity and accuracy, even for facet sizes comparable to the wavelength.
+However, classical UTD assumes electrically large edges and may lose accuracy for the small facets that naturally arise in discretized curved meshes.
+Although advanced formulations such as vertex diffraction \cite{albani2009utd} - that can complement UTD edge-diffraction, extending its validity to the case of small edges - and higher-order diffraction \cite{albani2005uniform} are available in the literature, they are rarely integrated into practical propagation-oriented RT frameworks.
+In our previous work \cite{ziganshin2025ray}, we demonstrated that vertex diffraction can significantly improve the accuracy of scattering predictions for discretized objects.
 The present work further investigates and systematically validates this approach in the context of curved geometries.

-A particularly challenging aspect is the modeling of shadow regions behind vehicles.
-Accurate prediction of the total field in deep shadow often requires the inclusion of complex diffraction mechanisms, such as higher-order diffraction \cite{albani2005uniform}, combination of edge and vertex diffraction, or creeping-wave diffraction \cite{pathak2013uniform}.
-Although such effects are rarely considered in ray-tracing, the present work investigates the possibility of modeling blockage from metallic bodies using double-order diffraction and combinations between edge and vertex diffraction under a proper discretization strategy.
+A particularly challenging aspect is the modeling of the shadow region behind vehicles (forward scattering).
+Accurate prediction of the total field in the shadow often requires the inclusion of complex diffraction mechanisms, such as higher-order diffraction \cite{albani2005uniform} or creeping-wave diffraction \cite{pathak2013uniform, huang2023research}.
+Although such effects are rarely considered in ray-tracing, the present work investigates the possibility of modeling blockage from metallic bodies using double-order diffraction under a proper discretization strategy.